List of Saint Seiya characters: Support characters

 Seiya's older sister, whom he lost contact with when he was sent to Greece to be trained as a Saint.
 After Seiya was taken away, she wandered the world looking for him.
 It was long implied that Marin, Seiya's mentor, could be Seika, and some characters, including Seiya, thought it was possibly true.
 Marin and Seika even shared the same physical characteristics: same age, same birthdate, same height, same birthplace.
 Also, Marin has a brother she lost and was looking for.
 Seika resurfaced as a separate character in the Hades chapter, completely amnesiac, after having followed Seiya all the way to Greece alone.
-It was Seika's voice that, more than any other, urged Seiya on in his fight against Thanatos.
+It was Seika's voice that, more than any other, urged Seiya on in his fight against Thanatos after regain his memories by Seiya's voice.
 It is then revealed in the final arc of Kurumada's manga that Seika and Marin are not the same person.